Pour House, Boston

-As we were walking along Boylston we came across this place.
-Now, I have read and heard about this place, and I wasn't sure what I was expecting but was very surprised at the down homey atmosphere.
+Another place we found as we were walking along the Boylston area.
+I had read and heard about this place, and I wasn't sure what I was expecting but was very surprised at the down homey atmosphere.

 They crowd is a mix of young and old and a bit loud, but what do you expect for a bar that claims to have the best and least expensive drinks in Boston.